SukhdevThukral/VoteX/README.md

 This application securely collects and encrypts Aadhaar and PAN card details, saving them as hashed values in the cloud.
 Our system ensures the confidentiality and integrity of the voting process using modern web technologies and advanced security measures.

 ## ⚠ Caution
 This project aims to enhance voting transparency by restricting database access to authorized admins with specific credentials.
 It ensures secure and reliable voting for organizations like corporations, NGOs, schools, and administrative bodies.
 The project is currently in the prototype/experimental phase.
-Currently, we are using three dummy Aadhaar cards (`123456789012` , `987654321098` and `987654321099`) and a few dummy PAN card numbers (`ABC1234567` , `XYZ9876543` and `"XYZ9876546`) for demonstration purposes only.
-In a production environment, this setup will be replaced by a secure database designed to handle credentials from multiple organizations.
+Currently, I have used three dummy Aadhaar cards (`123456789012` , `987654321098` and `987654321099`) and a few dummy PAN card numbers (`ABC1234567` , `XYZ9876543` and `"XYZ9876546`) for demonstration purposes only.
+In a production environment, this setup will be replaced by a secure database designed to handle credentials from multiple organizations.The program collect and encrypt crucial credentials, which are only decrypted in the backend. *This process ensures the identities of users are matched with their hashed votes after registration.*

 Voters use these credentials to cast their votes for various parties.
 The votes are hashed with SHA-256 and stored on Firebase, ensuring anonymity and preventing any disclosure of individual voting preferences. _Our goal is to develop a system where only the application can use these tamper-proof hashes to count votes for each party accurately._

-Inspired by the Lok Sabha elections in India, our project features a voting theme that covers different political parties.
+Inspired by the Lok Sabha elections in India, the project features a voting theme that covers different political parties.

 ## 📝 Note

-We are actively enhancing the project with plans to transition to a blockchain-based system for greater security and transparency.
-Additionally, we aim to introduce a custom voting page builder, allowing organizations to tailor their voting interfaces to their specific needs.
+I have been actively enhancing the project with plans to transition to a blockchain-based system for greater security and transparency.
+Additionally, I aim to introduce a custom voting page builder, allowing organizations to tailor their voting interfaces to their specific needs.

-_**Note:** While blockchain technology is not yet implemented, we are working towards a complete shift to enhance the security and reliability of the voting system._
+_**Note:** While blockchain technology is not yet implemented, I continue working towards a complete shift to enhance the security and reliability of the voting system._

 ![Logo](https://i.postimg.cc/c1tdQg7W/votex.png)